International School of Engineering: Rankings

-CIO.com listed INSOFE 3rd in their list of "16 Big Data Certifications That Will Pay Off" consecutively from 2013-2016.
-Silicon India Magazine listed INSOFE in their list of "Top 5 Big Data Training Institutes 2016".
+CIO.com listed INSOFE 3rd in their list of "16 Big Data Certifications That Will Pay Off" consecutively from 2013 to 2016.
 Analytics India Magazine, listed INSOFE in "Top 9 Analytics Training Institutes in India in 2016".
 KDnuggets mentioned INSOFE in their list of Certificates in Analytics, Data Mining, and Data Science in 2014.

 Collaborations

-In the academic segment, Language Technologies Institute of Carnegie Mellon University, USA has certified INSOFE’s Big Data analytics and optimization program for the quality of Content, Pedagogy and Assessment.
-INSOFE’s institute-industry collaboration is with Soothsayer Analytics (Detroit, Michigan based A.I. consulting company) to help build a center of excellence in data science.
+In the academic segment, Language Technologies Institute of Carnegie Mellon University, USA has certified INSOFE's Big Data analytics and optimization program for the quality of Content, Pedagogy and Assessment.
+INSOFE's institute-industry collaboration is with Soothsayer Analytics (Detroit, Michigan based A.I. consulting company) to help build a center of excellence in data science.
 Together they delivered projects for Abercrombie & Fitch, Worthington Steels, Preferred Meals, Dun & Bradstreet etc. In collaboration with iCube, INSOFE developed INTUCEO, an analytics business user interface.